Nodulaire/SCA-DPA/README.md

 ```

 # Conclusion
-Through this exercice, we were able to implement a successfull DPA attack on AES-128.
-Even if the attack need a lot of requirement and work to be effective, we clearly see the possibilities and the threat of sides channel attacks.
+Through this exercise, we were able to implement a successful DPA attack on AES-128.
+Even if the attack has a lot of requirements and needs a lot of work to be effective, we clearly see the possibilities and the threats of sides channel attacks.
-With the computer security multiple level domain as it is now, nothing cheap and effective can be found to avoid those attacks.
-The comsumption randomisation and reduction is clearly too expensive for others than gouvernement and big compagny.
+`With the computer security multiple level domain as it is now` **hein ?**, nothing cheap and effective can be found to avoid those attacks.
+The consumption randomisation and reduction is clearly too expensive for entities others than governments or big companies.